-Step Action 1 When you have set up the Model Document element, right-click on it in its parent diagram and click on the 'Documentation Generate XML' option.
-2 On the 'Generate Model Document XML' dialog, type in the file path of the XML file to be generated, or click on the button and browse for the location.
+Action p 1 When you have set up the Model Document element, right-click on it in its parent diagram and click on the 'Documentation Generate XML' option. t (On the 'Generate Model Document XML' dialog, type in the file path of the XML file to be generated, or click on the button and browse for the location.
 Click on the Generate button to generate the XML into the file.

-3 The XML Generator works through the defined content of the Model Document element, pulls in the information from the listed Packages and generates a Native XML file, showing the progress of the operation in the Progress field.
+The XML Generator works through the defined content of the Model Document element, pulls in the information from the listed Packages and generates a Native XML file, showing the progress of the operation in the Progress field.

 Click on the Close button.

-You - or another user - can now import the XML file into a different model using the 'Import Package.
-You - or another user - can now import the XML file into a different model using the 'Import Package from XML' dialog.
+You - or another user - can now import the XML file into a different model using the 'Import Package from Native/XMI File' dialog.